family in kitchen children and shopping bags sit on kitchen island surface - concept: introducing new partners to children

 The most straightforward to this query is no, there are no particular provisions or regulations which govern the timing or suitability of the introduction of new partners to children.

-Given that both parents will hold parental responsibility and part of that parental responsibility is for the parent to determine appropriate arrangements for their children and to keep them safe both physically and emotionally and mentally, with whom the children come into contact whilst in that parent’s care is effectively a decision that that parent should be taking with the best interests of their children at heart.
+Given that both parents will usually hold parental responsibility and part of that parental responsibility is for the parent to determine appropriate arrangements for their children and to keep them safe both physically and emotionally and mentally, with whom the children come into contact whilst in that parent’s care is effectively a decision that that parent should be taking with the best interests of their children at heart.

 Reasons for genuine concern / issues to consider

-There are of course circumstances there may be a genuine concern to be held about an introduction to new partners.
+There are of course circumstances where there may be a genuine concern to be held about an introduction to new partners.

 Example reasons for concern could be if your new partner has: